Smart Contracts: What They Are and How They Operate

 - As the execution of the contract is recorded on a blockchain, there is an immutable, permanent record of the transaction.

-- Now, anyone can create and deploy a smart contract on a network and, with the code being publicly verifiable, anyone can look behind the curtain of the contract to see how it operates.
+- Now, anyone can create and deploy a smart contract on a network, and with the code being publicly verifiable, anyone can look behind the curtain of the contract to see how it operates.

 What is a Smart Contract?

-A smart contract is to the digital world what a paper contract is to the physical world – It establishes the terms of an agreement.
+Here is an easy way to explain smart contracts: a smart contract is to the digital world what a paper contract is to the physical world – It establishes the terms of an agreement.
 The major difference is that with smart contracts, the terms are executed as code that runs on a blockchain network.

-Smart contracts are what enable developers to create decentralized applications (dApps) that are able to utilize the security, reliability and accessibility of blockchain technology while at the same time offering expansive peer-to-peer functionality that spans multiple sectors from finance and insurance to gaming.
+Smart contracts are what enable developers to create decentralized applications (dApps) that are able to utilize the security, reliability, and accessibility of blockchain technology while at the same time offering expansive peer-to-peer functionality that spans multiple sectors from finance and insurance to gaming.

 Expanding upon the original premise of Bitcoin - the ability to send and receive money without a “trusted intermediary” - smart contracts make it possible to securely automate and decentralize practically any kind of deal or transaction, no matter the complexity.
 To top it off, the entire process is recorded on the blockchain, providing an immutable, permanent record of the transaction.